For our suppliers

 Plug may use digital procurement platforms and qualification schemes where relevant.
 Prequalification and documentation may be required depending on the scope and risk profile of the contract.

-We encourage early dialogue with suppliers who can contribute to innovation, operational efficiency and sustainable infrastructure solutions.
+We encourage early dialogue with suppliers who can contribute to operational efficiency, safety and sustainable infrastructure soltuions.

 Ethical standards and sustainability